The house from a 1911 postcard

-• House & Family History: In 1975 the House and 15,000 acres were sold for £2 million by Bill Stirling, brother of Special Air Service (SAS) founder Sir David Stirling, to Mahdi Al Tajir, a Dubai businessman and United Arab Emirates ambassador.
+House & Family History: In 1975 the house and 15,000 acres were sold for £2 million by Bill Stirling, brother of Special Air Service (SAS) founder Sir David Stirling, to Mohammed Mahdi Al Tajir, an Emirati businessman and the first United Arab Emirates ambassador to Great Britain.

 Collections: Most of the contents of Keir House were sold at Christie's in December of 1982.
 In 1995 further contents were auctioned for more than £1.5 million.
 Also in 1995, six paintings were auctioned for £553,000 in Sotheby's Old Masters sale, including "The Pieta" by Luis de Morales, which was hammered down for £311,000.